cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 .. a wrapper for a named set of permissions, since they are always
 .. associated with an Object?
 ..
 JD: It depends how you look at it.
 Initially, we did have the type of object define
 .. the operations that can be performed on it.
-I think we're getting separate feedback
-.. on this item.
-Some feedback supports having a permission set and others don't.
+The feedback we've received supports
+.. having permission sets somewhat like schemas that restrict the permission names that
+.. can be used in the acl of an object.
 ..
-We'll implement it this way for now and further down the line retain the option of changing it.
+To move forward, we will implement it using permission sets.

 **Group**